Services

 Topics covered

-Critical thinking, bias detection, decision-making frameworks, argument quality, AI as a working partner
+Critical thinking, bias detection, decision architecture, argument quality, communication, AI as a working partner etc.

 Scientific foundation

-Studies show that even brief, evidence-based trainings and interventions lead to significant improvements in judgement and decision-making processes.
-Formats that target bias recognition and metacognitive insight foster lasting changes in thinking and behaviour — particularly among professionals and leaders (Morewedge et al., 2015; Lilienfeld et al., 2009; Berthet, 2022; Midtgård & Selart, 2025).
+Studies show that even brief, evidence-based interventions produce significant improvements in judgement and decision-making processes.
+Formats that target bias recognition and metacognitive insight foster lasting changes in thinking and behaviour, particularly among professionals and leaders (Morewedge et al., 2015; Lilienfeld et al., 2009; Berthet, 2022; Midtgård & Selart, 2025).

-Every keynote is tailored to the audience and context, whether it’s a leadership retreat, a conference or a company-wide event.
-The aim is always the same: to plant a seed for better thinking.
+Every keynote is tailored to the audience and context, whether it is a leadership retreat, a conference or a company-wide event.
+The aim is always the same: to open a clearer path to better thinking.

 Enquire about a Keynote